Qkyrie/decentrifi/.github/README.md

 - **decentrifi-parent**: The root parent module that defines common dependencies and configurations
 - **data-ingestion**: Module responsible for collecting and processing blockchain data
-  - Polls for new blocks and extracts events
+  - Polls for new blocks and extracts events using Ktor and Web3j
-  - Stores raw invocations in PostgreSQL with TimescaleDB
+  - Stores raw invocations in PostgreSQL with TimescaleDB using Exposed ORM
-  - Aggregates metrics on an hourly basis
+  - Decodes ERC-20 function calls and tracks transfer events
+  - Supports custom batch sizes and polling intervals
+  - Maintains state to resume ingestion after restart
 - **analytics-api**: Web application module that provides the dashboard and API
   - Server-side rendered UI with Thymeleaf
   - REST endpoints for accessing metrics
   - Interactive charts using Chart.js

+## Technology Stack

+- **Backend**: Kotlin, Ktor, Exposed ORM, PostgreSQL, TimescaleDB
+- **Blockchain Integration**: Web3j
+- **Frontend**: Thymeleaf, HTML/CSS/JS, Chart.js
+- **Deployment**: Docker, Docker Compose, Kubernetes (optional)

 ## How to Build